 Inaccurate point values in distances and therefore in H$_{0}$ individual points (even when enclosing these points within a a large error bar) would interfere with the proper determination of possible cosmic bulk flow in the z range 0.015 $<$ z $<$ 0.1.
 An important task is to improve the Pantheon+ and CSP distances.
 In this sense, our approach can help a lot to give the right distances and right individual H$_{0}$ values.

 The use of SN 1989B in M66 as anchor has been very fruitful.
-It has allowed to get accurate distances to three SNe Ia: SN 2001cn, SN 2008go and SN 1999ek giving rise to a H$_{0}$ of 73.556 $\pm$ 2.084 km s$^{-1}$ Mpc$^{-1}$ (weighted average of the consistent three values).
-As said before, the distance to M66 with TRGB by Freedman et al. (2019) coincides with the Cepheids value from Saha et al. (1999).
+It has allowed to get accurate distances to three SNe Ia: SN 2001cn, SN 2008go and SN 1999ek.
+As said before, the distance to M66 with TRGB by Freedman et al. (2019) (obtained by Hoyt et al. 2019) coincides with the Cepheids value from Saha et al. (1999).

 We finally stress that the present use of two different calibrations, that with Cepheids from Pantheon+ and the one with JAGB from CCHP, do converge to the same result.
 This concordance found using anchors from the two collaborations rarely happens and looks very promising.
 There is a very good agreement on the distances to NGC 7250 and NGC 5643 derived with Cepheids by SH0ES and derived with the use of J-Asymptotic Giant Branch stars (JAGB stars) by the CCHP.
-The difference for SNe Ia in the Hubble flow anchored in one or the other way is negligible: our SNe Ia sample in the Hubble flow anchored in Cepheids gives H$_{0}$ $=$ 72.833 $\pm$ 1.306(stat) $\pm$ 1.151 (sys) and anchored in JAGB stars gives H$_{0}$ $=$ 72.388 $\pm$ 1.272 (stat) $\pm$ 1.015 (sys).
+The difference for SNe Ia in the Hubble flow anchored in one or the other way is negligible: our SNe Ia sample in the Hubble flow anchored in Cepheids gives H$_{0}$ $=$ 72.56 $\pm$ 1.54 (stat) $\pm$ 1.33 (sys) and anchored in JAGB stars gives H$_{0}$ $=$ 72.20 $\pm$ 1.53 (stat) $\pm$ 1.33 (sys).